markclare1992/markclare1992.github.io/_posts/2018-11-7-penalty_code.md

 #> 6 gKpON8x  jL85E       46     33 3EeX1OL4 KZgnMpEp  right TRUE
 ```

 Grouping by whether or not the penalty is a goal we can look at the average conversion.
+Here you can see that 75.7% of penalties result in a goal.

 ``` r
 df %>%